wbsllc/website/faqs.md

 **Will you work with my child’s other providers and with the school?**

 Yes, we are happy to work with any other professionals or caregivers involved in an individual’s care!
-This includes daycare, school, other therapy providers (ST/OT/PT), and the transition to an ABA provider.
+This includes daycare, school, other therapy providers (ST/OT/PT).

 **Do you offer services in the evening or on the weekend?**

-WBS offers services Monday through Friday from 9am to 3pm.
-If necessary, other arrangements may be available in certain circumstances for an additional fee.
+Yes, all services are by appointment only.

 **Will you come to my home?**